danielandresgp/danielandresgp.github.io/_pages/about.md

 ## Welcome!

-I live in beautiful South Florida, where I work as Assistant Professor in the [Division of Biostatistics and Bioinformatics](https://www.publichealth.med.miami.edu/divisions/biostatistics/) at the University of Miami.
-If you are interested on my research, you can see  more [here](https://danielandresgp.github.io/research/).
+I live in beautiful South Florida, where I am an Assistant Professor in the [Division of Biostatistics and Bioinformatics](https://www.publichealth.med.miami.edu/divisions/biostatistics/) at the University of Miami.
+If you are interested in my research, you can learn more [here](https://danielandresgp.github.io/research/).

 I am happily married to [Lis](https://www.instagram.com/lisettesarrias/).
 She is much more than I could ever deserve!
 We have a beautiful boy called Juan Pablo, our [mustard seed](https://www.biblegateway.com/passage/?search=Mateo+13%3A31-32&version=NIV).